Mike Thorn

 April 2011

 Mike Thorn is the author of Shelter for the Damned, Darkest Hours, and Peel Back and See.
-His stories have appeared in magazines, anthologies, and podcasts, including Augur, Vastarien, NoSleep, and Tales to Terrify.
-His essays and articles have been published in American Gothic Studies, American Twilight: The Cinema of Tobe Hooper, The Weird: A Companion, and elsewhere.
-He holds his PhD in English from the University of New Brunswick, and he co-hosts the Craftwork podcast with his fiancée, Miriam Richer.
+His stories have appeared in magazines, anthologies, and podcasts, including Augur, Vastarien, The NoSleep Podcast, and Tales to Terrify.
+His essays have been published in American Gothic Studies, Nightmare Magazine, American Twilight: The Cinema of Tobe Hooper, The Weird: A Companion, and elsewhere.
+He is a SSHRC-funded Postdoctoral Research Fellow at Dalhousie University, and he holds his PhD in English from the University of New Brunswick.
+He co-hosts the Craftwork podcast with Miriam Richer.

 Connect with him on Bluesky, Twitter, and Letterboxd.